The Many Types of Business Loans Explained

 Requirements

-Not many banks offer this business loan for a small business, so you'll likely have more luck with commercial lenders.
+Not many banks offer this loan, so you'll likely have more luck with dedicated factoring companies.
 The paperwork is tough with this one, too, and you should be prepared to provide the lender with an example of your typical invoice, a master list of customers, and your company's most recent accounts receivable and payable records.

 Merchant Cash Advance